Skip to content

 For more advanced customization, you can create a fully custom Landing Page using your own HTML, CSS, and JavaScript.

-2. Click on Customize button.
+2. Click on the Customise button.

 3. Ensure Custom is selected in the sidebar.